How to Apply?

 When does the next cohort start?

-We are currently starting new cohorts every Fall, Spring and Summer.
+We are currently starting new cohorts every fall and spring.

-There is summer housing available on campus and some reasonably priced motels nearby.
-This information will be included in the summer intensives bulletin.
+There is housing available on campus and some reasonably priced motels nearby.
+This information will be included in the Labs bulletin.

 What is the cost of classes?

 How many credits are needed to complete the program and how long does it take to complete?

 60 credit hours; 5 semesters for the fall cohorts, and 7 semesters for the spring cohorts.

 Where can I find a list of the courses required to complete the program?